tedneward/Azgaarnoth/Creatures/Genies.md

 Large and piscine, marids are a strange sight to behold, particularly when clad in the finely stitched vests and colorful pantaloons they favor.
 They speak in voices as soft as the sea breeze or as sonorous as storm waves breaking against a rocky cliff.
 In flight, their lower bodies transform into columns of foamy water.

-***Water Lords.***.
-Water is a marid's native element, and the genie can manipulate water in virtually any way it desires.
+***Water Lords.*** Water is a marid's native element, and the genie can manipulate water in virtually any way it desires.
 A marid can walk on water and breathe naturally beneath its surface.
 It can create water or shape clouds of fog and mist from the vapor in the air.
 It can even transform itself into mist, or use water as a weapon to bludgeon its foes.

-***Marid Homes.***.
-Marids are rare on the Material Plane.
+***Marid Homes.*** Marids are rare on the Material Plane.
 They inhabit mighty and majestic coral fortresses located in the Elemental Plane of Water.
 These citadels float in the depths of the plane and contain opulent, air-filled chambers where servants and guests reside.

 A marid doesn't expect much from its servants, simply wanting to have them for the prestige.
 Marids go out of their way to obtain skilled servants, and aren't above kidnapping mortal artists, entertainers, or storytellers for use in their courts.

-***Egotistical Hierarchs.***.
-All marids claim a title of nobility, and the race is awash in shahs, sultans, muftis, and khedives.
+***Egotistical Hierarchs.*** All marids claim a title of nobility, and the race is awash in shahs, sultans, muftis, and khedives.
 Most of these titles are mere pretense on the part of the self-important marids.

 Marids treat all others — including other genies — as inferiors of various grades, ranging from poor cousins to petty annoyances.
 They tolerate djinn, dislike dao, and despise efreet.

 Humanoids are among the lowest of the creatures that marids must tolerate, although they sometimes deal with powerful wizards and exceptional leaders on an almost-equal footing.
 Doing so has sometimes proven to be a mistake, since wizards have managed to imprison marids in conch shells, flasks, and decanters over the ages.
 Bribery and flattery are the best means of dealing with marids, to which an obsequious mortal is a creature that knows its place.

-***Whimsical Storytellers.***.
-Marids are champion tale-tellers, whose favorite legends emphasize the prowess of marids in general and of the speaker in particular.
+***Whimsical Storytellers.*** Marids are champion tale-tellers, whose favorite legends emphasize the prowess of marids in general and of the speaker in particular.
 Fanciful genies, they lie often and creatively.
 They aren't always malicious in their deception, but embellishments suit their fancy.
 Marids consider it a crime for a lesser being to interrupt one of their tales, and offending a marid is a sure way to invoke its wrath.

 >### Marid
 >*Large elemental, chaotic neutral*